The House by the Churchyard: Plot summary

 Dangerfield is apprehended after a violent scuffle with the authorities, and in the subsequent trial is found guilty.
-He contrives to avoid hanging by a strange strategem: he seals off the ventilation in his cell and uses the charcoal brazier that is his bed-warmer to suffocate himself.
+He contrives to avoid hanging by a strange stratagem: he seals off the ventilation in his cell and uses the charcoal brazier that is his bed-warmer to suffocate himself.
 Before his death he gives a full confession of his deeds to Mervyn (now acknowledged as Lord Dunoran).

 Aside from the main outline of the suspense plot, there are countless other characters and subplots.
 Most of these are comical, such as Captain Cluffe's attempt to woo the elderly (and rich) Rebecca Chattesworth.
 There is one serious subplot: the ill-starred romance between the alcoholic but romantic rake Captain Devereux and the virtuous Lily Walsingham.
 Their romance is scuppered when he is accused of "ruining" a young girl and having promised to marry her (he denies the latter, at least).
 Lily turns down Devereux's offer of marriage, and eventually pines away and dies.
 Devereux makes attempts to reform himself, but it is too late.

+The novel has influenced many later Irish authors since its publication.
+It has been considered by many critics as a precursor to the psychological horror genre, although there have been no adaptations for it till date.

 Building

 The building, which was reputedly used as the basis for the titular house referred to in the book, is number 34 Main Street in Chapelizod village.
-It had been the childhood home of the author.
 While some restoration works were reputedly undertaken on the house in early 2021, the building was listed by An Taisce on its list of 'Top 10 Most-at-Risk' buildings nationally published in late 2021.